yuanchun-li/yuanchun-li.github.io/_pages/publications.md

 ## 2023

+<a name="SANER23a"></a>
+-   Naiyu Zheng, Ting Chen, Chuchu Dong, Yubo Yang, Yuanzhe Li, Yunxin Liu, **Yuanchun Li**. "\Environment-aware Testing for DNN-based Smart-home WiFi Sensing Systems".
+In Proceedings of the 30th IEEE International Conference on Software Analysis, Evolution and Reengineering.
+(SANER 2023)
+<a name="SANER23b"></a>
+-   Zhonghao Pan, Yang Feng, Zhiyuan Li, Yunxin Liu, **Yuanchun Li**.
+"Understanding the Impact of Quantum Noise on Quantum Programs".
+In Proceedings of the 30th IEEE International Conference on Software Analysis, Evolution and Reengineering.
+(SANER 2023)
+<a name="ICSE23"></a>
+-   Ziqi Zhang, **Yuanchun Li**, Bingyan Liu, Yifeng Cai, Ding Li, Yao Guo, Xiangqun Chen.
+"FedSlice: Protecting Federated Learning Models from Malicious Participants with Model Slicing".
+In Proceedings of the 2022 IEEE/ACM 45th International Conference on Software Engineering.
+(ICSE 2023)
+<a name="INFOCOM23"></a>
+-   Jinliang Yuan, Shangguang Wang, Shihe Wang, **Yuanchun Li**, Xiao Ma, Ao Zhou, Mengwei Xu "Privacy as a Resource in Differentially Private Federated Learning".
+In Proceedings of the 2023 IEEE International Conference on Computer Communications.
+(INFOCOM 2023)
 <a name="MobiCom23"></a>
 -   Hao Wen, **Yuanchun Li\***, Zunshuai Zhang, Shiqi Jiang, Xiaozhou Ye, Ye Ouyang, Yaqin Zhang, Yunxin Liu.
 "AdaptiveNet: Post-deployment Neural Architecture Adaptation for Diverse Edge Environments".
 In Proceedings of the 29th Annual International Conference on Mobile Computing And Networking.
 (MobiCom 2023)